About the “How to Rent” guide for Landlords in England

 The guide suggests landlords should get buildings insurance, check the property’s fixtures and fittings regularly, and make sure blind cords are safe by design.

-The final sections focus on what happens at the end of the tenancy and what to do if things go wrong.
+The final section of the rent booklet focuses on what happens at the end of the tenancy and what to do if things go wrong.

 how to rent checklist